+- The Status icon of the playlist element changes from distant clip to local clip

+ON-LINE

-- Va ON-LINE The Status icon of the playlist element changes from distant clip V ON-LINE to local clip - In case of a short copy, the VarID is regenerated. - When the material is not yet on-line on the XNet network, the playlist element is automatically restored into a local clip. - If the clip corresponding to the playlist element does not contain hi-res content, a message will inform the user that there is no material available to restore the element.
+ON-LINE - In case of a short copy, the VarID is regenerated. - When the material is not yet on-line on the XNet network, the playlist element is automatically restored into a local clip. - If the clip corresponding to the playlist element does not contain hi-res content, a message will inform the user that there is no material available to restore the element.